Kermitt3001/DNS_EMAIL_WEBSITE/README.md

 ```

-Enabled the configuration with the command 'sudo a2ensite noinput.dev.conf' and reloaded the server with 'sudo systemctl reload
+Enabled the configuration with the command 'sudo a2ensite <YOUR_DOMAIN>.conf' and reloaded the server with 'sudo systemctl reload
 apache2'.